 Regulation and safety haven't always kept pace with the popularity of the destination and the rapid expansion of services to meet demand.
 So, should you go?
 Or has it been loved to death?

 Some travelers have reported seeing a lot of trash around Halong Bay, or felt that some tour operators didn't seem concerned about waste or conservation.
-Nikki says there's some truth to that.
+There's some truth to that.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote